Erika Mann: World War II

 During World War II, Mann worked as a journalist in London, making radio broadcasts, in German, for the BBC throughout the Blitz and the Battle of Britain.
 After D-Day, she became a war correspondent attached to the Allied forces advancing across Europe.
 She reported from recent battlefields in France, Belgium and the Netherlands.
 She entered Germany in June 1945 and was among the first Allied personnel to enter Aachen.

 As soon as it was possible, she went to Munich to register a claim for the return of the Mann family home.
 When she arrived in Berlin on 3 July 1945, Mann was shocked at the level of destruction, describing the city as "a sea of devastation, shoreless and infinite".
 She was equally angry at the complete lack of guilt displayed by some of the German civilians and officials that she met.
 During this period, as well as wearing an American uniform, Mann adopted an Anglo-American accent.

 Mann attended the Nuremberg trial each day from the opening session, on 20 November 1945, until the court adjourned a month later for Christmas.
 She was present on 26 November when the first film evidence from an extermination camp was shown in the court room.
 She interviewed the defense lawyers and ridiculed their arguments in her reports and made clear that she thought the court was indulging the behaviour of the defendants, in particular Hermann Göring.

-When the court adjourned for Christmas, Mann went to Zurich to spend time with her brother, Betty Knox and Therese Giehse.
+When the court adjourned for Christmas, Mann went to Zürich to spend time with her brother, Betty Knox and Therese Giehse.
 Mann's health was poor and on 1 January 1946, she collapsed and was hospitalised.
 Eventually, she was diagnosed with pleurisy.
 After a spell recovering at a spa in Arosa, Mann returned to Nuremberg in March 1946 to continue covering the war crimes trial.
 In May 1946, Mann left Germany for California to help look after her father who was being treated for lung cancer.